atlas-doc/doc/atlas-api-documentation/api-reference/shopping-and-ticketing/verify.md

     Please refer this element and prevent the end-users to choose more passengers than seat count.
 *   **routing Object<**[**Routing Element**](search.md#route-element-schema)**>**

     Route and fare details.
-The structure is also Routing Elements, same as search response
+The structure for Routing Elements is also the same as search response
 *   **bookingRequirement**                    **Object**<[<mark style="color:blue;">**Booking**</mark>](order.md#paxticketinfo-schema)<mark style="color:blue;">**Requirement**</mark>> <mark style="color:blue;"></mark>                                                           &#x20;

     The description for booking info schema.